 Opiate dependence is caused by persistent use of opiates and is thought to be a disorder of the central nervous system.
 Opiates are powerful painkillers that cause sedation and euphoria and are commonly abused.
 These include oxycodone, Suboxone, Fentanyl, Dilaudid, heroin, Norco, hydrocodone, methadone, and Vicodin.
-Once addicted, many opiate users feel completely powerless and continue to use despite potentially dangerous or life-threatening consequences.
+Once opiate addiction sets in, many users feel completely powerless and continue to use despite potentially dangerous or life-threatening consequences.
 Unlike some drugs, which can elicit one or the other, opiates can cause both addiction and physical dependence.

 Opiate Addiction VS Opiate Dependence

 Although sometimes used interchangeably, the terms “addiction” and “dependency” are clinically thought of as two separate things.
 The National Institute of Health says drug addiction is present when a person compulsively uses a drug despite negative and dangerous consequences and effects.
 A physical drug dependence means a person needs the substance to function and can have intense cravings, according to the organization.

 Opiate dependence does not always entail opiate addiction.
 The American Academy of Pain Medicine, the American Pain Society and the American Society of Addiction Medicine, in a collaborative effort, have adopted the following definitions: